 I’m 34 and a Chinese American female who has not only suffered two decades of an eating disorder but also over a decade of drug abuse.
 From coke to heroin and everything in between.
 I think it’s hard enough being Caucasian and having those two combined.
-But being Asian, it’s like trying to convince religious people UFOs exist.
+But being Asian, it’s like trying to convince religious people that UFOs exist.

 There are specific factors that prevent most Asian Americans from seeking help.
 Sometimes modifications need to be made in order for recovery to happen.
 But today I’m here to show you what happens to your body no matter what race you are.

 Throughout the two decades of my eating disorder, I’ve reached out to over 5k people and studied all eating disorders and their consequences.
 I’ve also suffered from them all, but my main problem has always been bulimia.

 No matter what race you are, we are all still made out of the same stuff—eating disorders and drug abuse affect us the same..

 These are pictures of what two decades of ED and over a decade of drug abuse does to your body.